vespaill/QuickFit/README.md

 #### Creating an Express project and trying it out
     $ express --view=pug --git
 > #####  Creates an Express project with the Pug template engine.
-Basically, this command creates a bunch of folders and files that form the basis of your application.
+Basically, this command creates a bunch of directories and files that form the basis of your application.
 > ##### Next, install the dependencies.
     $ npm install